fromgate/DbLib/README.md

 ## Features

-* Provides acces to popular database engines: SQLite and MySQL;
+* Provide access to popular database jdbc-drivers: SQLite and MySQL;
-* Includes popular library ORMLite, that provides access to database without using SQL-queries;
+* Include popular library ORMLite, that provides access to database without using SQL-queries;
+* Include great Sql2o engine.
+Make your queries easy :)
 * Organizes universal data storage for all plugins, that uses DbLib.
 Server owner must configure DbLib once and all plugins that use DbLib will work fine!

 ## Configuration